anyammbuya/three-tier-app/README.md

 ec2 profile has role for access to KMS, S3 and SSM.
 When a session is started by a user via the Internet with an ec2 instance in the App-tier subnet, that session is managed by SSM and encrypted with KMS.

-EC2 sends encrypted log through SSM to S3.
+SSM Agent on EC2 sends encrypted log to S3.

 EC2 has readOnly access to S3 permitting to download configuration files for the application being deployed.